salmuhairisgd/Laptop-Sales-Analysis-by-Brand-Model-Power-BI/README.md

 ## How to Use
+To explore the interactive report:

-Download the .pbix file from the repository.
+1- Download the `Laptop sales brand` file from this repository.

+2- Open the file using **Power BI Desktop**.

-Filter the data using the Touch Screen or Storage Type slicers at the top to see how specifications affect sales and ratings.
+3- Filter the data using the Touch Screen or Storage Type slicers at the top to see how specifications affect sales and ratings.

-Explore the Top 5 Models chart to see which high-end laptops (like Dell Alienware or Apple MacBook Pro) are driving revenue.
+4- Explore the Top 5 Models chart to see which high-end laptops (like Dell Alienware or Apple MacBook Pro) are driving revenue.

 ### Dashboard in Action
 Here are examples of how the interactive filters work